Robooto/robooto.github.io/_posts/2018-06-05-es6-param-destructuring.md

 # [](#javascript-es6-destructuring)javascript, es6, destructuring

 One of the features of es6 that I've had a hard time adopting is destructuring.
 I have been trying to incorporate it into my code more and one use case that I couldn't find too much info on was using it for function parameters.
-Sometimes (especially) when calling apis you can get a giant json blob back but probably you are only interested in a few properties.
+Sometimes (especially) when calling apis you can get a giant json blob back but, probably, you are only interested in a few properties.
 This is where destructuring can come in real handy!

 ### [](#fun-example)Fun Example